rashpile/go-envoy-keyauth/README.md

 The filter intercepts incoming HTTP requests at the Envoy gateway and:

-1. Extracts the API key from the request headers
+1. Extracts the API key from either request headers or query parameters (based on configuration)
 2. Validates the key against a configured key source
 3. Maps the API key to a username
 4. Adds the username to request headers for downstream services